Our monthly spotlight on other organisations who are able to support those affected by cancer.

-As it is no longer possible to join exercise or relaxation classes due to social distancing, the Olive Tree team will be recording and sharing videos for you to practise at home.
+As it is no longer possible to join exercise or relaxation classes or to book sessions withour therapists due to social distancing, the Olive Tree team will be recording and sharing videos for you to practise at home.
 Please follow the links in the article below to try the sessions out.
 We will add more links, both of our own and those of other suitable organisations as soon as we can.

 Older Peoples Mental Health Team raise £1,000 for The Olive Tree